astronomer/docs/astro/manage-astro-executors.md

 :::

-You can configure multiple different custom worker Pods to override the default Kubernetes worker Pod on a per-task basis.
+You can configure multiple different custom worker Pods to override the default Astro worker Pod on a per-task basis.
 You might complete this setup to change how many resources the Pod uses, or to create an `empty_dir` for tasks to store temporary files.

 1. Add the following import to your DAG file: